-I believe in taking back control, reclaiming my digital future and contribute to rebuilding a web for everybody.
+I believe in taking back control, reclaiming my digital future and contributing to rebuilding a web for everybody.

-I don't have a website for popularity or making money.
-I want to develop interesting things to write and share.
-I don't care if anyone reads it or not.
-I don't want to share on social media.
+I don’t need a website for popularity or to make money.
+I want to develop exciting things to write and share.
+I don’t care if anyone reads it or not.
+I don’t want to share on social media.

 I miss the personal, do it yourself aspect of everyone having their own homepage rather than a page within a closed social media platform.
-The rise of these social media platforms have lead to an increasingly user-hostile web, and I don't like it.
+The rise of these social media platforms has led to an increasingly user-hostile web, which I prefer to avoid.

 Websites and blogs these days are no longer organically passionate.
-They're just looking at ways to capitalise on any given subject, and in doing so, creating an search optimised mess, dilluting the usefulness of the web!
+They’re just looking at ways to capitalise on any given subject and, in doing so, creating a search optimised mess, diluting the usefulness of the web!

 The old web

-To me, the old web was not an aesthetic, but a community, not just a single community, but hundreds of little communities.
+The old web was not an aesthetic but a community, not just a single community, but hundreds of little communities.

-Sure there were websites that we lovingly slapped together HTML with textured backgrounds and hard to read text and enough animated gifs to bring your internet connection to a grinding halt, but there were also a lot of beautiful websites, remember this was a time where we were starting to figure out what we could really do on this web thing.
+Sure there were websites that we lovingly slapped together HTML with textured backgrounds, hard-to-read text, with enough animated gifs to bring your internet connection to a grinding halt.
+Still, there were also a lot of beautiful websites; remember, this was when we were starting to figure out what we could do on this web thing.

-The old description of a whole genre of E/N websites in the old communities resonate with me to this day.
+The old description of a whole genre of E/N websites in the old communities resonates with me to this day.
 My website means everything to me and nothing to you.

-We hyperlinked far and wide, to our favourite sites or new sites we came across that we thought were cool or interesting.
+We hyperlinked far and wide to our favourite sites or new sites we came across that we thought were cool or exciting.
 We linked to each other.
-We didn't need a search engine to tell us what we might need to visit.
+We didn’t need a search engine to tell us what we might need to visit.

-We posted useful information, information that got straight to the point.
-We didn't post recipes or guides with a 1000 word story on how a loaf of freshly baked bread straight out of the oven reminded us of spending summers at our grandparents farm.
+We posted helpful information, information that got straight to the point.
+We didn’t post recipes or guides with a thousand-word story on how a loaf of freshly baked bread straight out of the oven reminded us of spending summers at our grandparents’ farm.
 Fuck that, haha.

 The personal web

-The personal web is where everybody owns their own corner of cyber space where they can share what ever they want, how ever they want.
+The personal web is where everybody owns their own corner of cyberspace, where they can share whatever they want, however they want, whenever they want.

-The personal web is not dictated by an algorithm, nor is it designed to sell you something.
+The personal web is not dictated by an algorithm or designed to sell you something.

-However it may be designed to influence you in enjoying reading about something that brings joy to another netizen.
+However, it may be designed to influence you to enjoy reading about something that brings joy to another netizen.

 We decide what goes where and don’t care if it’s beautiful or a beautiful mess.